globalseismology/avni/README.md

 ### Versioning

 We use [SemVer](http://semver.org/) for versioning as explained in [versioning_conventions.md](docs/versioning_conventions.md).
-For the versions available, see the [tags on this repository](https://github.com/globalseismology/rem3d/tags).
+For the versions available, see the [tags on this repository](https://github.com/geodynamics/rem3d/tags).

 ### Authors

 * **Pritwiraj Moulik** - *Primary administrator* - [github](https://github.com/pmoulik)
 * **Ved Lekic** - *Co-administrator* - [github](https://github.com/vedlekic)

-See also the list of [contributors](https://github.com/globalseismology/rem3d/contributors) who participated in this project.
+See also the list of [Github contributors](https://github.com/geodynamics/rem3d/contributors) who participated in this project.

 ## License